bensheldon/good_job/README.md

 GoodJob.preserve_job_records = true
 ```

-It is also necessary to delete these preserved jobs from the database after a certain time period:
+It is also necessary to destroy these preserved jobs from the database after a certain time period:

 - For example, in a Rake task: